CSE512-15S/a3-asnchstr/readme.md

 Final Writeup
 =============

-In the end, a few things changed from my storyboard.
-I didn't have time to implement the ability for the user to change which variable the points were sorted on, but I plan on doing so in the future for my research.
-I had initially planned to implement for the quadtratic formula benchmark, which has a much more varying graph, and includes negative inputs.
-Unfortunately, the scaling on the graph required to handle both negative and positive numbers with the scale that quadtratic has requires converting floating point numbers to their ordinal integers, something which my plotting library in racket can do, but javascript does not support.
-I tried for a bit to hack around the lack of support, but javascript doesn't support 64 bit ints either, so there isn't anything that would take all doubles.
+At first I was planning on changing a few things from my initial storyboard, but over time I was able to implement everything that I had originally outlined.
+Unfortunately not all the logic could be done client side in d3.
+In particular, the scaling used for the graph requires taking floating point numbers and converting them to their bit representation, and then back as integers, so that you get a scale that matches how the floats are distributed.
+As a result, the graphs are drawn by racket to three static images, and the points are then converted to their ordinal representation before being written to json, so that the javascript could easily scale the selection properly, and filter the points properly.

-The project took about eight man hours to implement.
+The project took about twelve person hours to implement.
 Most of the time was spent polishing aspects of the interface and learning d3.
+A basic version was finished in about eight person hours, and then implementing smoother interactivity, axis switching, proper scaling, and applying it to a more complex example took another four.